 Ask any Alabamian what they think of Gulf Shores, and they’ll tell you, “Small town, big beach.”
 This motto has become a nickname for the seaside town, which stretches 23 miles across the Gulf Coast from Orange Beach to Fort Morgan.
 With less than 10,000 inhabitants, Gulf Shores fishing punches more than above its weight!

 The southernmost settlement of Alabama, this charming town is the gateway to the Gulf of Mexico.
 But fishing in Gulf Shores offers more than just big game action.
 From Mobile Bay and the Little Lagoon, across the 17,000 artificial reefs within reach from shore, there’s plenty to keep you on your toes.
 So without further ado, let’s find out what’s what.

 When thinking about a Gulf Shores fishing trip, the first thing on every angler’s mind is, naturally, the fish.
 The list of creatures that you can target while casting your line here is almost endless.
 But we’ve drawn up a shortlist of some of the town’s most popular catches.

-We’ll start our journey inshore, where you can find some of the most prized shallow water game fish in the Gulf of Mexico.
+We’ll start our journey in the inshore waters.
+After all, it’s where you’ll find some of the most prized shallow water game fish in the Gulf of Mexico.
 Redfish are sought after in all bays, flats, and mangroves around the Gulf, and Alabama’s coastline is no different.

 Another Gulf favorite, the Speckled Trout is a delicacy in Alabama.
 Come fishing inshore out of Gulf Shores and get your hands on these tasty creatures whenever – much like Redfish.